-- Identify which of the suggestions for starter activities, for main teaching activities and for plenaries are already strong features of teaching design and technology to pupils learning EAL in your school. - Identify which suggestions you would like to develop further in your teaching. - Prioritise these suggestions and agree how you will put them into action.
+- Identify which of the suggestions for starter activities, for main teaching activities and for plenaries are already strong features of teaching art to pupils learning EAL in your school. - Identify which suggestions you would like to develop further in your teaching. - Prioritise these suggestions and agree how you will put them into action.